coakenfold/Oakenfold.ca-Website/_includes/work/content.md

 Here are some of the things I bring to the table:

-- Success working remotely with early stage startups (in the USA)
+- Delivering sites from alpha > beta > production
 - Developing and refining features in consultation with project founders and stakeholders
-- Contributing features and cleaning up pre-existing codebases
+- Contributing new UI/UX features to pre-existing or blank slate codebases
-- Delivering sites from alpha > beta > production
+- Success incorporating new technologies into projects
-- Incorporating new technologies into projects
+- Success working remotely with early stage startups

 I am committed to continuous learning.
 Currently, I am passionate about [React](//reactjs.org), [web page performance](#perf), and [accessibility](#wcag).